Nationals vs. Padres Player Props Betting Odds

 Garcia Stats

-- Luis Garcia has 73 hits with 11 doubles, three triples, five home runs and 14 walks.
-He has driven in 33 runs with three stolen bases.
+- Luis Garcia has 73 hits with 11 doubles, three triples, five home runs, 14 walks and 33 RBI.
+He's also stolen three bases.

 Garcia Recent Games